Some people might have you told you that you aren't supposed to prune during the winter.

 Yes, we realize it is cold outside (well, depending on where you live) but don't let that stop you!

-Go on, get your coat, grab some gloves and let's get started!
+Go on, get your coat, grab some gloves (and a cup-o-tea) and let's get started!

 - eliminate dead or dying tissue,